emmajsadams/personal-website/README.md

 # TODO

-- Finish writing latex resume and upload to here https://www.overleaf.com/project/5faddf1c6266afb6d45fa0f3
+- Finish writing latex resume and upload to here, LinkedIn, other job sites https://www.overleaf.com/project/5faddf1c6266afb6d45fa0f3
 - fix code styling on blogs
 - setup working example of sharetube and other mentioned projects (I deleted the github video gist it may have relied on)
 - figure out tailwindcss purging